 NREs are not building humongous software projects—rather the opposite.
 In fact, scripting, testing and programming the small NRE pieces are a very accessible introduction to software engineering.
 You don’t need to be an expert.
 You only need to be committed student.
 As Twain said, “continual improvement beats delayed perfection.”
 Start, and learn as you go.

-If you have your own questions about NRE or the journey to automated NetOps, please join me or watch this webinar happening Feb 27th, 2019 and drop your comments below this blog.
+If you have your own questions about NRE or the journey to automated NetOps, I highly recommend watching this webinar and drop your comments below this blog.